dkarthe/webjeda-blog/about/index.md

 ---
 layout: page
 title: About
-desc: WebJeda is a company oriented towards building modern websites and apps.
-It also provides smart hosting solutions.
-Learn all about us here.
+desc: I built WebJeda in 2015.
+I realised how easy it is to design websites using proper tools and knowledge.
+This blog would be a beginners guide for web designing.
+Read more about me here.
 permalink: /about/
 adallow: 0
 ---